potatochip/jekyll-now-theme/_posts/2015-4-11-Monitors.md

 ![huge]({{ site.baseurl }}/images/IMG_2786.JPG)

-I don't quite get to enjoy it as much as I should since I'm now in class for my entire life.
+I don't quite get to enjoy it as much as I should, since I now spend my entire life in class.